Sylvexia/personal_research/11-26 Personal Research.md

 # Adding our Pass

 - Pass Order:
-	- ONNXToMLIR -> ONNXToKrnl -> KrnlToAffine -> KrnlTo
+	- ONNXToMLIR -> ONNXToKrnl -> KrnlToAffine -> KrnlToLLVM
 - The pass is added immediate after the KrnlToAffine

 What was working: